vaxdata22/NoSQL-and-Big-Data-demonstration/projects/JSON.md

 ## Solution:

+Note: If the screenshots in this section are not showing, you can get the PDF [here.](https://drive.google.com/file/d/1u3Xyszm420XzZXfVnOf0Xe2Fuvow9INQ/view?usp=sharing)

 ### JSON DOCUMENT:

 The JSON Document contains different data types such as integer, float, date, strings, and lists.